UCSD-ECEMAE-148/148-148-spring-2025-final-project-team-10/README.md

 ### Driving with Aruco Marker
 > **TODO**: Jason please add a brief explanation of the code: cover how aruco marker detection is done, adding it as a node (add reference to the files in readme), adding the VESC node, computing steering and acceleration, and publisher-subscriber model for both VESC and Aruco nodes.
+The self-driving system consists of two ROS 2 nodes:

+oakd_aruco_node.py

+This node uses an OAK-D camera to detect Aruco markers and estimate their 3D position and orientation.

+- Aruco marker size is known (14 cm), allowing cv2.aruco.estimatePoseSingleMarkers() to calculate the translation vector (tvec) and rotation vector (rvec).

+- From the translation vector, we extract:

+  - z = forward distance (used to determine speed)

+  - x = horizontal offset (used to compute yaw angle)

+- The node converts yaw angle into angular.z in a Twist message and forward distance into linear.x.

+- Publishes Twist messages to /cmd_vel.

+- Stops publishing if the detected marker is too close.

+vesc_twist_node.py

+This node subscribes to /cmd_vel and controls the VESC motor and steering via the vesc_submodule:

+- Converts linear.x (distance) into throttle (RPM), clamped between minimum and maximum values.

+- Converts angular.z (yaw angle) from radians to degrees, and remaps to a steering servo PWM value between 0.0 and 1.0.

+- Applies polarity and remapping parameters (tunable via ROS parameters).

+- Commands are sent to the VESC over UART.

+Together, these two nodes implement a reactive behavior: when an Aruco marker is detected, the Jetson computes its relative position and orientation in space, calculates the required heading adjustment, and drives toward it while avoiding collisions.

 ## Hardware Used
 ### Parts